provena/provena/docs/provenance/registering-model-runs/registration-process/register-model-run-records-with-form.md

 - A **Modeller**
 - An **Organisation** (optionally)

-In the image below, you will see that the search tool is indicating successful selection with the green tick icon:
+In the image below, you will see that the search tool is indicating successful selection with the green tick icon, as shown below.

 |                                                Associations                                                |
 | :--------------------------------------------------------------------------------------------------------: |